Using our online system to create a quotation which is valid for 14 days.

 - On the Shopping Cart Page, instead of selecting the "Proceed to Checkout" button, click the "Request a Quote" button instead. (see below example)

-You will then be redirected to the Login Page (if you're not already logged in) and you will be asked to log into your account. (see below)
+You will then be asked to Login (if you're not already logged in). (see below)

 If you don't have an account you will then need to create one, at this step.
 We require this information to capture all your details, so we can provide you with accurate shipping costs, and also if we needed to discuss particulars of the request with you.

-Once you have logged into or created your account, you will then be re-directed to the Quotations Submission Page where you can submit your quote request.
+Once you have logged into or created your account, a form will open up on the cart page where you can submit your quote request.

-All the items in your cart will be visible on this page (see below).
-You can also add any comments to the request, and select what your preferred method of payment will be.
+All the items in your cart will be visible below the form.
+You can also add any comments to the request.

 Once the quote has been submitted, a Quote ID will be applied to it, (Shown as QU-XXXXX) which you can reference in any correspondence with us.
 A Confirmation of the request will also be emailed to you.